The Rev. Valerie Bailey Fischer, Chaplain to the College and Protestant Chaplain

 Rabbi Seth Wax, Jewish Chaplain

 Rabbi Seth grew up in the Boston area and has been on a search that has brought him through Jewish communities and Buddhist monasteries to Harvard Divinity School and the Rabbinical School at Hebrew College before coming to Williams College in the summer of 2017.
 He has a special interest in exploring how to live a meaningful, engaged life that is infused with learning, contemplation, community, and deep interfaith engagement.
 Before coming to Williams, he was the rabbi at Congregation Mount Sinai in Brooklyn Heights, NY.
-He is a talmid (student) of Rabbi Art Green and Rabbi Ebn Leader.
 He is also a trained spiritual director and offers one-on-one and group sessions for those looking to bring more awareness and attention to their inner spiritual lives.

 Say hi when you see him on campus, shoot him an email to meet for coffee, or just stop by his office to see if his super-friendly dogs Ruby and Birch are in!